 Colorado Springs Gun Charges Lawyer

-Don’t allow your life to be ruined by a conviction for a gun charge!
+Don’t allow your life to be ruined by a conviction for gun crimes!

-A conviction for a gun crime can be quite severe since many of those crimes can potentially involve federal punishment.
+A conviction for gun crimes can be quite severe since many of those crimes can potentially involve federal punishment.

 Depending on what the specific nature of your gun charge is, you might face heavy fines and lengthy incarceration.
 A weapons conviction can significantly impact your eligibility for many jobs, including military service or law enforcement, and your Constitutional right to own a firearm.